S1Y333/FinanceTracker/README.md

 - [x] Add a top menu for switching between different frames
 - [x] Show message alerts for overspending or insufficient balance
 - [x] Change the layout to use `grid` instead of `pack` for better control and appearance
+- [x] Allow user to delete entries from the table
+- [x] Empty the input after entry and lose focus on all the entry fields
+- [ ] Add security features to restrict what user can enter in the entry fields (e.g., only numbers for amounts)
 - [ ] Allow users to add new subcategories
 - [ ] Add AI-powered insights on spending habits